coffiarts/FoundryVTT-crunch-my-party/README.md

 </table>
 </details>

+## Recommended modules in combination with this one
+- [Hot Pan & Zoom!](https://github.com/coffiarts/FoundryVTT-hot-pan) by coffiarts: Keeps your players' canvas position and zoom in sync with your GM screen, especially usefull when toggling and finding groups
+- [Jules&Ben's Animated Assets (JB2A)](https://github.com/Jules-Bens-Aa/JB2A_DnD5e) by Jules & Ben: Allows auto-playing of animations on toggling

+Presence of these modules is optional!
+If installed, ***Crunch my Party!*** will automatically detect and handle them.
+Just lean back and enjoy.

 ## Upcoming features
-Feel free to follow the ["dev" branch on GitHub](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev) to stay tuned: [https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev)

 Some things I am *considering* to do (feedback welcome!):

 - `small`: some small feature
 - `big`: some big feature

-## Tech stuff
+Feel free to follow the ["dev" branch on GitHub](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev) to stay tuned: [https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev)

-### Adjustable module settings (i.e. game settings)
+## Adjustable module settings (i.e. game settings)
 This screenshot shows the default values.

 <img src="src/crunch-my-party/artwork/cmp-settings.png" alt="crunch-my-party settings"/>

-### Control it by macro!
+## Control it by macro!
 Use the exposed `class MyModuleMacroAPI` - just like this, it's a no-brainer:

 <img src="src/crunch-my-party/artwork/cmp-macro-toggle.png" alt="crunch-my-party macro example"/>